Chart Color Schemes

 Buxton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Buxton, as per the latest Census, consisted of 99.6% houses and 0.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 94.1% houses and 5.9% other dwellings.
+Buxton's dwelling structures, as assessed in the latest Census, consisted of 99.6% houses and 0.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 94.1% houses and 5.9% other dwellings.
 Home ownership in Buxton stood at 24.3%, with mortgaged dwellings at 62.0% and rented ones at 13.7%.
-The median monthly mortgage repayment was $2,102, below the Sydney metro average of $2,318.
-The median weekly rent in Buxton was $410, compared to Sydney metro's $415.
-Nationally, Buxton's mortgage repayments were higher at $2,102 than the Australian average of $1,863, and rents exceeded the national figure of $375 by $35.
+The median monthly mortgage repayment was $2,102, lower than Sydney metro's average of $2,318.
+The median weekly rent in Buxton was $410, slightly higher than the national average of $375 but lower than Sydney metro's figure of $415.
+Nationally, Buxton's mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing